raj007champ/ReactAppShoppingWebsite_UIAutomation_Project/README.md

 * Extent Reports has been used for reporting and reports are available after every run at following Path- /MiroAssignment/test-output/Extent.html.
 Report can be opened in any Web Browser to see detailed results of each run.
 * IRetryAnalyzer and IAnnotationTransformer interface have been used to implement retry logic for failed test cases.
 Currently retry count is set to 1.

+# Jenkins CI
+This Maven Github Project can be integrated to Jenkins CI by using following steps-
+1. Install Jenkins on your local server.
+2. Run Jenkins server and install follwing plugins- Maven plugins, Git Plugins, TestNg Plugins etc.
+3. Create a Maven Type project item from jenkins dashboard, And give the correct github URL of this project in the project configurations and also specify the Maven build goal as clean install
+4. Run the Build.
+5. Observe the Build result.

+*Note- Since, Jenkins can be installed on local server only, Hence it is not possible to show the jenkins integration as part of this POC. *

 ### Why TestNg with Selenium for framework?
 		1) Easy Maintainability and Reusability